Nukegate scandal

 The economic losses and subsequent public outrage drastically altered the future of both utilities.
 The total cost paid by both utilities in legal settlements to ratepayers and shareholders exceeded a billion dollars.
 The stock of SCANA, the only Fortune 500 company based in South Carolina, dramatically fell.
 Both SCANA and SCE&G merged with Dominion Energy in 2019.
 Until the COVID-19 pandemic, the largest issue debated in the South Carolina General Assembly was whether or not to privatize Santee Cooper.
 In 2021, the General Assembly ultimately decided to reform the organization instead.
 Santee Cooper will remain under state ownership.
 However, its board will undergo change.

-As a result of Nukegate, two SCANA executives, CEO Kevin Marsh, and Vice President Stephen Byrne, pleaded guilty for fraud after being charged with the crime by the U.S. Attorney's office.
+As a result of Nukegate, two SCANA executives, CEO Kevin Marsh, and Vice President Stephen Byrne, pleaded guilty for fraud after being charged by the U.S. Attorney's office.
 Their crimes centered around their efforts to hide the construction delays from shareholders and regulators.
 The construction of the two units needed to be finished by 2020 in order to qualify for over $2 billion in federal tax credits.
 The viability of the project relied on receiving the tax credits.
 However, both men admitted that they knew the project was not going to be completed in time to qualify for the credits and that they hid that information from regulators and shareholders.
 Both men have also been indicted by the U.S. Securities and Exchange Commission for securities fraud.
-On October 7, 2021, Marsh was sentenced to two years in prison.
-Byrne was sentenced to fifteen months in prison on March 8, 2023.
+In 2021, Marsh was sentenced to two years in prison and in 2023 Byrne was sentenced to fifteen months in prison.
 As of March 2023, two executives at Westinghouse have also been charged with crimes.
 However, due to Santee Cooper's limited involvement, no executives from that organization were charged with any crimes.